Gurusamy Kandasamy

-Gurusamy Govandar a/l Kandasamy (born 11 January 1989) is a Malaysian football player who plays and captains for Malaysia Super League club Petaling Jaya City.
-Gurusamy plays mainly as a defensive midfielder but can also play as a central midfielder.
+Gurusamy Govandar a/l Kandasamy (born 11 January 1989) is a Malaysian professional footballer who plays as a midfielder.

 Club career

 Selangor

 For the 2012 Malaysia Super League, Gurusamy officially joined Selangor.
 He joined the team at the same time that his older brother, Depan Sakwati were transferred from Selangor to Sarawak.

 PKNS

 On 2 December 2016, it was announced that Gurusamy agreed to join PKNS for the 2017 Malaysia Super League season.

 International career

-He has played for the Malaysian national football team, and in summer 2009 he played twice against Manchester United in their pre season tour of the Far East.
-He is a first cousin of Ranjith Gurusamy who plays hurling and football for the Cork senior teams in Ireland and who has represented the Irish national team at underage level.
+He has played for the Malaysian national football team, and in summer 2009 he played twice against Manchester United in their preseason tour of the Far East.
+He is a first cousin of Ranjith Gurusamy who plays hurling and football for the Cork senior teams in Ireland and who has represented the Ireland national team at underage level.

 In November 2010, Gurusamy was called up to the Malaysia national squad by coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 Malaysia won the 2010 AFF Suzuki Cup title for the first time in their history.